m3g/PDBTools.jl/docs/src/auxiliary.md

 ```

-Or use selections to retrive the coordinates of subsets of atoms:
+Or use selections to retrieve the coordinates of subsets of atoms:

 C``\alpha`` coordinates: